SOCCER - Spring 2024

 Registration Form and Fees

-1st & 2nd Grade Micro Soccer: Games are played 6 vs. 6 with approximately 8-9 players on a team.
+1st & 2nd Grade League: Games are played 6 vs. 6 with approximately 8-9 players on a team.
 A size 4 ball is used.
 No goalie is used and no game scores or league standings are kept.
 The fundamentals of the game such as dribbling, passing, throw-ins, and teamwork will be emphasized.

 Shin guards are required.
 Soft rubber spiked shoes only.
 No hard plastic or metal cleats are allowed!
 Tennis shoes are acceptable.
 Soccer balls will be provided.
 Shin guards and shoes are player’s responsibility.

 Team rosters are formed via random selection.
 Parents may request their child be placed on a team with one other child for legitimate carpooling reasons.
 Some carpooling requests may not occur.
 This information needs to be indicated on the registration form (no exceptions).
 Once teams are formed, coaches are responsible for contacting players on their rosters to set up practices and distribute information.
+Pre-K & K soccer teams do not have practices and as a result coaches will not contact players.

 Wahoo Parks and Recreation utilizes volunteer coaches for all youth sport programs.
 All head coaches are required to attend the coaches' meeting or meet with the league director.
 Instruction on general coaching philosophy and principles as well as sport-specific information will be discussed.